-As disclosed in our February 26, 2018 Annual Report on Form 10-K filed with the SEC, during the year ended December 31, 2017, we obtained legal services with respect to certain regulatory matters from Greenberg Traurig, LLP ("Greenberg") totaling \$1.3 million.
-We intend to continue to retain Greenberg to provide legal representation to the Company from time to time, and expect that the fees payable to Greenberg in connection with the representation will exceed \$120,000.
+As disclosed in our February 28, 2019 Annual Report on Form 10-K filed with the SEC, during the year ended December 31, 2018, we obtained legal services with respect to certain regulatory matters from Greenberg Traurig, LLP ("Greenberg") totaling \$0.2 million.
 Richard A. Edlin, a member of our Board, is an attorney and shareholder of Greenberg.
-As a result, Mr. Edlin and Greenberg are "related persons," and the prior and proposed representations have been identified as "related-person transactions."
+As a result, Mr. Edlin and Greenberg are "related persons," and the prior representations have been identified as a "related-person transaction."